erkizie/dinner_time/README.md

 3. **As a developer, I want the database to be seeded with standardized recipe data, so that I can test the application reliably and showcase its features.**

-4. **As a user, I want to navigate through search results using pagination, so that I can explore more recipes efficiently.**
+4. **As a user, I want to navigate through recipe results page by page, so I can view more results when needed.**

 ---